 Tips to recognize the false amber copies:

-- Amber can burn, but to try this method you can damage the gem, although a really old piece will likely not melt but get more uneven.
-You can heat a needle with a lighter and pinch with the hot needle in de whole of an amber bead to avoid damaging the amber.
-When you smell a pine odor with a little burned touch it is amber, when you smell sweet resin it is copal and when you smell plastic, well… it is plastic.
+- Amber can burn, but to try this method, you can damage the gem, although a really old piece will likely not melt, but get more uneven.
+You can heat a needle with a lighter and pinch with the hot needle in the whole of an amber bead to avoid damaging the amber.
+When you smell a pine odor with a little burned touch, it is amber, when you smell sweet resin, it is copal, and when you smell plastic, well… it is plastic.

-- Amber is not really smooth, but a little uneven and amber has cracks on the surface.
+- Amber is not smooth, but a little uneven, and it has cracks on the surface.

 - Put a drop of acetone on the amber and leave it there for 2-3 seconds.
-Wipe it way after that time.
-Amber will not be damaged by the acetone and all the other materials will.
+Wipe it away after that time.
+Amber will not be damaged by the acetone, and all the other materials will.

-- Rub the amber against wool or silk and it will be statical loaded.
+- Rub the amber against wool or silk, and it will be statically loaded.
 You can pick up little pieces of tissue now.
 That will be amber.

 Interested?
 Well, you are lucky since the gemstone color chart is free of charge!
 Just let me know to whom I can send it.
 And an extra tip: when you give a loved one a piece of jewelry, you might add this free gemstone color chart to the present.
 Just a little extra from me.